 Tang Feng and Qiao Qiao’s little plan actually went forward the following weekend instead–as most of the others knew of.
 (Or more like those who were at Uncle Ben’s noodles stall that one afternoon, plus some more.)
 It was Saturday to be exact.
 The shop was actually closed that weekend.
-They did a switch around on Saturdays, agreeing on letting one Saturday be work day and the next not.
+They did a switch around on Saturdays, agreeing on letting one Saturday be a work day and the next not.

 To make sure things went well–or not reduced to a series of equally embarrassing moments like during working hours, Qiao Qiao prepared herself with the most fool’s proof precautions as possible.
 She had not worn sneakers or any sort of sports shoes that had strings.
 She also made sure her attire was neutral and appropriate for whatever event that was they were attending.
 Yes, Tang Feng had failed to mention it until now.
 He had said something about letting her know by then.
-But ‘by then’ had meant Friday–to which he had conveniently forgot again.
+But ‘by then’ had meant Friday–to which he had conveniently forgotten again.
 She was about to call it off (regardless of whose curiosity she was helping to scratch–hers or Wallace’s) when Tang Feng called her last night, telling her of the meeting location.

 She arrived early, not wanting him to pick on her for anything, such as girls always so slow, holding up things.
 Like she would care that much if it were others, but he was different.
 He could be such a stingy boss that had forced her to prove her capabilities on more than one occasion.
 She was not going to resort to violence–yet.
 Or reducing herself to some childish person who wanted to use other senseless tactics to make him see it her way.
 She was not going to do any of those, unlike how she’d perceived herself in the past.
 As she was standing at the entrance of the park waiting for him, she realized she had finally stepped out of her comfort zone.
 Despite the fact that she was still residing at a local area but it was another matter with her career.
 Sure, her friends were there.
 It was almost like they were operating a family business, almost.
-But it was so different with this new boss.
+But it was so different working with this new boss.
 He was somewhat fun at first, she admitted to herself.
 But he had gone all weird again somewhere along the way, regardless of how she tried to act normal.

 “Waited long?”
 Tang Feng’s voice reached her ears from somewhere.